 Driving along Cottonmill Lane in search my destination, the majestic cream facade of the 18th century Georgian Sopwell House slowly revealed itself, standing proudly amongst the surrounding green fields and countryside landscape.
-Turning left into the short driveway a large tree decorated with christmas lights and baubles, and glimpse of a large white polar bear through the glass reception doors, hints as to what awaits inside the hotel.
+Turning left into the short driveway a large tree decorated with Christmas lights and baubles, and a glimpse of a large white polar bear through the glass reception doors, hints as to what awaits inside the hotel.
 Entering the reception area the towering life-size bear stands guard, watching over guests relaxing by the roaring reception fireplace.
-Christmas decorations adorn every corner and a delightful gingerbread masterpiece display charms guests as they wait to check in or out of the hotel.
+Christmas decorations adorn every corner and a delightful gingerbread masterpiece display charms guests as they wait to check-in or out of the hotel.
 On the day I arrived at Sopwell House the winter sun was also shining, with the clear blue sky framed perfectly against the backdrop of the reception conservatory-like pyramid glass roof.

-Located within the 12 acre grounds of Sopwell House there are two accommodation options to choose from: the main hotel with 128 rooms and suites, and the exclusive 16 suites at the Mews.
+Located within the 12-acre grounds of Sopwell House there are two accommodation options to choose from: the main hotel with 128 rooms and suites, and the exclusive 16 suites at the Mews.
 I was excited to be staying in one of the Mews suites, each of which has been given a common botanical name such as Juneberry, Foxglove and Hawthorne.
 The name of my suite for the night was Honeysuckle.

 The Mews Honeysuckle Studio Suite

-As soon as you enter the private gates at the Mews Sopwell House a quiet tranquility immediately washes over you.
+As soon as you enter the private gates at the Mews Sopwell House quiet tranquillity immediately washes over you.
 An intertwined stainless steel architectural sphere, the hypnotic sound of running water from the hydrotherapy pool and rich garden greenery welcome you along the white pathway to finding your suite.
 All of which adds to the ambience of this elegant country oasis retreat.
 The bespoke botanical garden is stunning even in the heart of winter and was designed by Chelsea Flower Show Gold Medalist, Ann-Marie Powell.

 The Honeysuckle Studio Suite is located on the second floor.
-Once you enter the front door, ascend the steep stairs and turn right, you enter a spacious open-plan living / bedroom area.
-The decor of the studio apartment has a glamorous, yet warm, English country house vibe with wooden floors, gas fireplace, exquisite wall paper, eclectic artwork and contemporary tartan sofa.
+Once you enter the front door, ascend the steep stairs and turn right, you enter a spacious open-plan living/bedroom area.
+The decor of the studio apartment has a glamorous, yet warm, English country house vibe with wooden floors, gas fireplace, exquisite wallpaper, eclectic artwork and contemporary tartan sofa.
 Splashes of burnt orange complement the overall muted beige colour palette.
 The studio suite is spacious for two people, and the mirrors on the wardrobe doors and in the hallway give added depth and visual texture to the room.

 The Honeysuckle Studio Suite comes with all the standard hotel room amenities you expect from a luxury style suite.
 Being an early bird who upon waking, enjoys a hot drink first thing in the morning, I especially appreciated the in-room kettle for making a cup of tea and Nespresso coffee machine.
 Although the bathroom layout was compact, the shower space was generous and equipped with a massive rain shower head.
 All suites come with the beautiful aromatic ESPA bathroom toiletries.
-And what a joy to have my my hair feeling lovely and soft after a nice long shower and using the ESPA shampoo / conditioner products.
+And what a joy to have my hair feeling lovely and soft after a nice long shower and using the ESPA shampoo/conditioner products.
 A nice change from the harsh water quality of London which always turns my hair frizzy.
 The white towels and bathrobes were relatively new and fluffy, and the bath sheets were massive.
 The bathroom was equipped with under-floor heating and heated towel rail, and a nice added touch for a winter stay.